TLeonardUK/TLeonardUK.github.io/_posts/2022-06-02-reverse-engineering-dark-souls-3-networking-part-2.md

 We can see that the the first value and last value seem to increase each time we try to connect.
 These are likely sequence-numbers of some description, possibly for matching up request packets and responses.

-If we do this enough times to overflow the last value we will also discover that it is stored in big-endian.
+If we do this enough times to overflow the last value we will also discover that it is stored in little-endian, the opposite of the other fields.

 ```cpp
 struct packet_header